akshaykhanna/fmmn/day1/unix.md

 * `.` - the current directory
 * `~` - your home directory

-To navigate back up to the parent directory, do
+To navigate t up to the parent directory, do
 `cd ..`.

 ```